nailyk/url-shortener/README.md

 # URL Shortener

-A full-stack URL shortener application built with React (frontend), Express (backend), PostgreSQL, and Redis.
+A full-stack URL shortener built with React, Express/Node.js, PostgreSQL, and Redis — all in TypeScript.
-Supports custom aliases, expiration (analytics TBA)
+Supports custom aliases + expiration time

 ---